Jennifer Holness: Career

 Holness has mentioned that growing up in a housing project helped shape her view of the city and how she crafts her work.
 The aim of her work has been a steady understanding of the stories that most people do not want to direct; touching subjects about gun violence, homophobia and deportation of immigrants in the city of Toronto.
 Holness' professional career started with a documentary in which she co-directed, Speakers for the Dead (2000) with her husband, Sutherland.
 Following the success from Love, Sex And Eating the Bones, Holness produced and co-wrote a miniseries for CBC titled Guns (2009).
 She then went on to produce a documentary, Badge of Pride (2010), which looked at the struggles that gay police officers faced in the force.
 Holness went on to produce and co-write another feature film titled Home Again (2012), in which follows Jamaican deportees from Canada.
 Holness mentions that she obtained the inspiration for this film from a classmate in high school who was deported back to Jamaica- and killed in a shooting.
 It was in an attempt to challenge the bill C-43 which stated that immigrants with criminal records could be deported back to native countries.
 Her largest work to date with husband David Sutherland with a production value of over 4 million.

 She produced and co-wrote the TV crime drama, Shoot the Messenger (2016), a drama that follows a journalist who gets tied up with various third-parties (such as gangs and politicians) while she uncovers her first murder case.
 The idea was loosely based on the controversies of former Toronto mayor Rob Ford.

 In 2021, her documentary film Subjects of Desire (2021) premiered at SXSW competing in the Documentary Feature Competition.

+She was named the recipient of the Don Haig Award at the 2026 Hot Docs Canadian International Documentary Festival.
+In the same year she premiered #WhileBlack, a documentary film codirected with Sidney Fussell.